A-Series-of-Dice-Based-Events/IronGods/Technology Guide/README.md

 ## Numerian Fluids

-This is a section from [Numeria, Land of Fallen Stars](https://paizo.com/products/btpy978l?Pathfinder-Campaign-Setting-Numeria-Land-of-Fallen-Stars) that can come up in this adventure path.
+This is a section from *[Numeria, Land of Fallen Stars, pg.
+28-29](https://paizo.com/products/btpy978l?Pathfinder-Campaign-Setting-Numeria-Land-of-Fallen-Stars)* that can come up in this adventure path.

 **Traits** Alchemical, Drug, Ingested